Johnny Bratton: Personal life, Joanne and after boxing

 Bratton was born in Little Rock, Arkansas where his father was a preacher.
 He had older brothers named Jerry and Lawyer Jr. During the Great Depression, the family moved north to Chicago, where his father got a job as a taxi driver, which meant he was often away from home, and young Bratton grew up without strong family support, as his mother left him to his own devices.
 He attended DuSable High School, but dropped out, spending his time on the street, an existence that led him to the fight clubs that would be his path to success.

 He married young - a local girl called Cleadora McLinn with whom he had a son, Dana, in 1944, but the marriage didn't last a year.
 Then, aged 18, Bratton met Joanne Jackson, aged only 15, a neighbour of his uncle.
 They went on to marry and had a son, Derek, known as Ricky, born in 1950.

 The rigors of the boxing ring had taken a heavy toll, and in 1955, a few months after his final fight, Bratton was admitted to Manteno State Mental Hospital, where he would stay for eight years.
 On release, he lived quietly with his mother.
 He would spend time living in his car, then was homeless, and had ongoing mental problems and related hospital admissions.
 At times he worked as a farm-hand.
 When his son Ricky died of an infection aged 11, in Detroit, Bratton was too sick to be aware of it.

-Bratton’s wife JoAnne Bratton-Jackson went on to be a force in the music business, specifically soul music.
+Bratton’s wife, now JoAnne Bratton-Jackson, went on to be a force in the music business, specifically soul music.
 With business partner and later husband Ed Wingate – already successful owner of The 20 Grand club and other businesses, she co-founded Detroit record labels that ran neck and neck with Motown.
 After Golden World Records, of which she was president, came Ric-Tic Records - named for her and Bratton’s son, Derek Bratton, and Wingate Records.
-She co-wrote a number of soul records, including "That's What He Told Me" and the flip side "Holding Hands," (co-written with Bob Hamilton, and released on Ric-Tic in 1965, sung by Rose Batiste).
+She co-wrote a number of soul records, including "That's What He Told Me" and the flip side "Holding Hands," (co-written with Bob Hamilton, and released on Ric-Tic in 1965, sung by Rose Battiste).
 Motown owner Berry Gordy sought a partnership with the couple early on, but Jackson counselled Wingate against, and the result was a string of hits and an eventual buy-out by Gordy for around a million dollars, in 1966.

 In the 1980s, Bratton was sleeping in the lobby of Chicago's (formerly magnificent but now seedy) Del Prado Hotel, earning his place by running errands and being personable, but not quite living in the present, always a sidestep away from his old memories.
 By 1991, he was in a nursing home on Chicago's South Side, in touch with his family and "doing all right", in his own words.

-Bratton died in 1993, aged 65 and is buried at Mount Hope Cemetery in Chicago, Illinois.
+Bratton died in 1993, aged 65.